Constraining the Gravitational Potential from the Projected Morphology of Extragalactic Tidal Streams: Modeling Framework

-A linear stream segment in the plane of the sky could haven been observed at a moment in time when the stream was undergoing a transition from having curvature in one direction, to zero curvature, and finally to curvature in the opposite direction (that is, from ``u-shaped", to linear, to ``n-shaped").
-We assume that such a scenario is unlikely to occur, and treat extended segments of a stream with zero curvature as having $\boldsymbol{a}_\perp = \boldsymbol{0}$.
+Alternatively, a linear stream segment in the plane of the sky could haven been observed at an epoch when the stream was undergoing a transition from having curvature in one direction, to zero curvature, and finally to curvature in the opposite direction (that is, from ``u-shaped", to linear, to ``n-shaped").
+We assume that such a scenario is unlikely to occur, and treat extended segments of a stream with zero curvature as having $\boldsymbol{a}_\perp = 0$.

 In practice, due to statistical uncertainty in our estimation of the stream track, the derivative $\Vert d\hat{\boldsymbol{T}}/d\gamma \Vert$ will not evaluate to exactly 0 even for streams with negligible curvature.
 Instead, the angular change in the tangent vector $\hat{\boldsymbol{T}}$ over an increment in angular arc-length, $d\ell$, is the dimensionless number: